Aldi, a German grocery store, has been sweeping the nation over the last decade, doubling its numbers throughout the US.

 Is Aldi's Meat Quality Any Good?

 A crowd favorite, however, is USDA Choice Black Angus Beef from Aldi .
-USDA Choice is given by the Department of Agriculture to meats that are of high-quality standards - one spot behind Prime meat.
+USDA Choice is given by the Department of Agriculture to meats of high-quality standards - one spot behind Prime meat.

 Even though Aldi produces USDA Black Angus, they only charge around $4.50 per pound, compared to other local grocery stores that charge $7.99.